What Is A Payday Loan?

 Are Payday Loans Expensive?

-Landlords tend to charge a large amount for late rent, and so do credit card companies and utilities companies.
+Landlords tend to charge a large amount for late rent, and so do some credit card companies and utilities companies.
 In addition to this, many utilities companies will cancel utilities and then ask a fee to reconnect the service as well as a large deposit to protect against future late payments.
-These fees add up, and don't take into account the damage to the later person’s credit report.
+These fees add up, and don't take into account the damage to the person’s credit report.